muvhuso03/PAT-2-SUBTASK-1-M/README.md

 Letters are separated by spaces, and words are separated by slashes (/) or longer pauses.

 Example Translations
-//Hi I am Kedibone in morse code.
+//Hi I am Mbulaheni in morse code.
 H = ....
 I = ..

 I = ..